cypress-io/cypress/docs/source/api/commands/type.md

 ## Actionability

-`.click()` is an "action command" that follows all the rules {% url 'defined here' interacting-with-elements %}.
+`.type()` is an "action command" that follows all the rules {% url 'defined here' interacting-with-elements %}.

 ## Events

+***When element is not in focus***

+If the element is currently not in focus, before issuing any keystrokes Cypress will first issue a {% url `.click()` click %} to the element to bring it into focus.

+All of the normal events documented on {% url `.click()` click %} will fire.

 ***Events that fire***

-Cypress implements all events that Chrome fires as part of typing in a real keyboard.
-Read the section: "Simulated Events vs Native Events" below for more information.
+Once the element is in focus, Cypress will begin firing keyboard events.

 The following events will be fired based on what key was pressed identical to the event spec: